|Water Cooling the Perfect Computer, Part 1

 First of all, you will need the following equipment:

-Choosing a fuel is a confusing process – there is not a lot ofeasily-accessible information on which one is the best for this type ofjob.
-I basically made the decision basedon what was available for my torch and the temperaturerating.
-I started withMAP-PRO (since it came with my torch) but it seemed to get too hot too quickly(it burns at 2,054°C).
-I did the rest ofmy glass blowing with Propane (which burns at 1,982°C).
-If you use a different type of burner youalso have the option of butane (which burns at 1,970°C and methane (which burnsat 1,957°C).
-The actual temperature thatyou will see is heavily influenced by the type of torch you use – sincedifferent torches let different amounts of oxygen into the burningprocess.
-It can be difficult (andexpensive) to get fuel shipped to you – you are much better off buying it fromyour local hardware store.
+If you use a different type of burner, you also have the option of butane, which burns at 1,970°C, and methane, which burns at 1,957°C. The actual temperature you will see is heavily influenced by the type of torch you use – since different torches let different amounts of oxygen into the burning process.
+It can be tricky (and expensive) to get fuel shipped to you – you are much better off buying it from your local hardware store.

-You will need gloves that are capable of withstandingthe high temperatures that you will be working with – look for welding or forge gloves.
+You will need gloves capable of withstanding the high temperatures you will be working with, look for welding or forge gloves.

-While you could theoretically use many of the same mandrelsand bending aids for glass as plastic, I found that the glass didn't stay hotenough for long enough to use them.
+While you could theoretically use many of the same mandrels and bending aids for glass as plastic, I found that the glass didn't stay hot enough for long enough to use them.
 Instead, it seems like you just need to bend glass by hand.d

-Onebenefit of using borosilicate glass is that they are pretty inexpensive, as you can get your tubes from aprovider of borosilicate tubes to laboratories, which can make them prettyinexpensive.
+One benefit of using borosilicate glass is that they are pretty inexpensive, as you can get your tubes anywhere from a borosilicate tube provider to laboratories.
 I got mine from Thomas Scientific, but other options include Mountain Glass or McMaster-Carr.